wmo-im/wis2box/docs/source/user/data-ingest.rst

 wis2box workflow monitoring
 ---------------------------

-The Grafana homepage shows an overview with the number of files received, new files produced and WIS2-notifications published.
+The Grafana homepage shows an overview with the number of files received, new files produced and WIS2 notifications published.

-The `Station data publishing status`-panel (on the left side) shows an overview of notifications and failures per configured station.
+The `Station data publishing status` panel (on the left side) shows an overview of notifications and failures per configured station.

-The `wis2box ERRORs`-panel (on the bottom) prints all ERROR-messages reported by the wis2box-management container.
+The `wis2box ERRORs` panel (on the bottom) prints all ERROR messages reported by the wis2box-management container.

 .. image:: ../_static/grafana-homepage.png
     :width: 800